Amein-Eskinder/CICO-HijraBank-Agreements/Hawilpay HijraBank RSA.md

 * **“Intellectual Property Rights”** (or **"IP Rights"**) means all forms of intellectual property rights and proprietary rights worldwide, whether registered or unregistered, including but not limited to: patents, patent applications and inventions; copyrights and rights in software (including object code and source code); database rights; trade secrets and know-how; trademarks, service marks, trade names, business names, logos, and domain names; design rights; and any other rights of a similar nature.
 For purposes of this Agreement, Intellectual Property Rights specifically include all rights in and to the Hawilpay Platform and Documentation, and any modifications, updates or derivative works thereof.

-* **“Payout Location”** means any Hijrabank branch, authorized agent, or other physical location designated by Hijrabank and approved by Hawilpay for the cash disbursement of Remittances to Recipients, or any Hijrabank bank account designated to receive a direct-to-account deposit, or a Recipient's CICO - HijraBank digital wallet account for electronic credit of remittance funds.
+* **“Payout Location”** means any Hijrabank branch, authorized agent, or other physical location designated by Hijrabank and approved by Hawilpay for the cash disbursement of Remittances to Recipients, or any Hijrabank bank account designated to receive a direct-to-account deposit, or a Recipient's CICO CASH Digital Wallet account for electronic credit of remittance funds.

 * **“Recipient”** means the designated individual in Ethiopia who is the intended beneficiary of a Remittance Transaction.